ruudgreven/BuildingServerMavenized/README.md

 # Prerequisites
+This project is meant to run under Java 7 and Tomcat 7.
+Please make sure you have these installed.

 You need to have GIT installed on your local system (with SSH key support).
 Check https://help.github.com/articles/generating-ssh-keys

 You also need to have Eclipse JEE installed (We tested it with Eclipse JEE Juno).